VadymV/BOB/README.md

 - The folder ```examples``` contains examples on how to train other models and to evaluate them.
 - The training process can be seen on the W&B (https://wandb.ai/site) dashboard (you need to create an account).

-### Next update will include:
-- Deploying Kubeflow and Ray on Google Kubernetes Engine (GKE) for smooth training and serving of the models.
-- Statistical evaluation of the results achieved by linear and baseline models.
-Here, we want to evaluate which model performs better.
-For this, statistical significance of results will be reported using p-value and effect size.

 This is an open-source project done in my free time.
 I have a full time job, so I will proceed as I have time.